-In the 1980s the Conservative government set up Urban Development Corporations to improve land and property markets in urban areas, but this further entrenched disparities between more prosperous regions around London and and Northern England.
+In the 1980s the Conservative government set up Urban Development Corporations to improve land and property markets in urban areas, but this further entrenched disparities between more prosperous regions around London and parts of the South East and the Midlands and Northern England.

-New Labour left intact the Thatcherite economic model of financepowered growth in retail and service sectors but tried to tackle regional inequalities by creating Regional Development Agencies (RDAs) across nine regions of England, with a budget of approximately £2 billion a year for 12 years.
-This is substantially higher than the current government's funds for
+New Labour left intact the Thatcherite economic model of finance-powered growth in retail and service sectors but tried to tackle regional inequalities by creating Regional Development Agencies (RDAs) across nine regions of England, with a budget of approximately £2 billion a year for 12 years.
+This is substantially higher than the current government's funds for levelling up.

-But the RDAs' focus on the 'knowledge economy' and the service sectors at the expense of industry. manufacturing and vocation and technical training failed to address growing imbalances within regions between urban areas and more suburban, rural and coastal
+But the RDAs' focus on the 'knowledge economy' and the service sectors at the expense of industry, manufacturing and vocation and technical training failed to address growing imbalances within regions between urban areas and more suburban, rural and coastal areas